 In a similar fashion to the way that the Internet gave rise “open source” software; the initial sequencing of the human genome (particularly that from the “public consortium”) was associated with “open data.”
 Researchers were encouraged to build upon existing publicly available sequence knowledge and contribute additional sequence data or annotations.
 However, as more genomes of individuals are sequenced concerns for the privacy of these subjects necessitates securing the data and only providing access to appropriate users (35).

 As changing computing paradigms such as cloud computing are playing a role in managing the flood of sequencing data, privacy protection in the cloud environment becomes a major concern (36, 37).
 Research in this field can broadly be split into two layers: [1] sensitive data must be protected from leaking to a third party (38), and [2] the cloud service provider should be made as oblivious as possible to the computation (39).
 One possible culmination of these ideas could be the creation of a single, monolithic “biomedical cloud” that would contain all the protected data from genomics research projects.
 This would completely change the biomedical analysis ecosystem, with researchers gaining access to this single entry point and storing all their programs and analyses there.
-Smaller implementations of this strategy can be seen in the HIPAA compliant cloud resources being developed so that datasets can be stored and shared on remote servers (37).
+Smaller implementations of this strategy can be seen in the development of HIPAA compliant cloud resources where datasets can be stored and shared on remote servers (37).

 The cost of sequencing and the changing biological research landscape